 Looking for a fun day trip where you can swim with your family?
 Just follow 580 to Castro Valley, about 20 minutes from Oakland, and you’ll find the Cull Canyon Regional Recreational Area, with an inviting sand-bottomed swimming lagoon with lifeguards on duty.
-I recently took my four kids, ages three to ten, for an afternoon of splashing, digging and relaxing.
+I recently took my four kids, ages three to ten, for an afternoon of splashing, digging, and relaxing.
 Yes, the water is a bit chilly, but everyone is already asking to go back next weekend.

 What to expect at Cull Canyon

 The drive from Berkeley is about half an hour, with foggy skies sometimes opening up to warmer blue skies.
 Parking is free and ample, but you will need to trudge across a walking bridge and down a long pathway to reach the beach.
 ProTip: Bring along a wagon to make the beginning and end of your trip less stressful.
 We chose to make reservations since it was Cull Canyon’s first open weekend of the season, but it wasn’t especially crowded as it turns out.
 For busier weekends, holidays or especially hot days, pre-registering is probably a good idea.
-If you don’t, you’ll just pay at the entry as long as capacity limits haven’t been reached. Â
+If you don’t, you can pay at the entry as long as capacity limits haven’t been reached. Â

 Find swim info >